4.60 from 430 votes

 Instructions

 • Combine the first 9 ingredients in a slow cooker.
-Set slow cooker to high to preheat.
+Set the slow cooker to HIGH to preheat.
+(Can turn down to LOW later if desired.)

 • Transfer ribs, meat side down, to slow cooker.

-• Cover and cook on HIGH for 4-6 hours or LOW for 8-10 hours or until very tender.
+• Cover and cook on HIGH for 4-6 hours, or on LOW for 8-10 hours, or until very tender.

-• Combine cornstarch with approximately 4 tablespoons of the cooking liquid in a small bowl and stir until smooth.
-Pour cornstarch mixture into slow cooker, stir to blend and cook uncovered on high for approximately 20 minutes.
+• Combine the cornstarch with approximately 4 tablespoons of the cooking liquid in a small bowl, and stir until smooth.

 • Turn slow cooker off and let stand 10 minutes.
 (Sauce will thicken more upon standing.)